gentritabazi/vuejs-soft-ui-starter/README.md

 ### Introduction

-This is [Soft UI Dashboard](https://github.com/creativetimofficial/soft-ui-dashboard) in Vue Js.

-The project is helpful to start your next project, as it provides a lot of the common tools you may reach for, all ready to go.
+This project is a starter that helps you start your next project,, as it provides a lot of the common tools you may reach for, all ready to go.

 ![preview.png](preview.jpeg)